Every process begins with a decision.

 - Because you “should” even though you are not quite ready in yourself

-Why do I need to make this decision for myself?
+Why do you need to make this decision for yourself?

-Over all the years that your hearing has been gradually changing, so has your brain.
-The auditory part of your brain has been receiving less sound input, so it has had less information to process.
-In the “use it or loose it” way that our bodies work – the auditory processing part of your brain has been forgetting what to do as it hasn’t had to work so hard (other cognitive parts of your brain have been working harder to try and keep up with the conversation.
+Over the years that your hearing has been gradually changing, so has your brain.
+The hearing part of your brain has been receiving less sound input, so it has had less information to process.
+It has forgotten what to do, as it hasn’t had to work so hard.
+Other parts of your brain have been working harder to try and keep up with the conversation.
 This can cause auditory fatigue or tiredness at the end of the day.

-Luckily, hearing aids now are of such high quality that you will adjust very quickly as long as you wear them all the time and get used to hearing again.
+Luckily, hearing aids now have an excellent sound quality, and you will adjust very quickly as long as you wear them all the time and get used to hearing again.
 Within half an hour, sounds that seemed strange or new when you first put on the hearing aids will begin to normalise.

 To create a new normal, we are going to ask you to wear your hearing aids as much as you can, from the time you wake up in the morning until you go to bed at night.
-At first, you may find it tiring, as your brain has to work hard to process the extra sound that it had forgotten about over the last few years.
-By the end of the first two-week trial period, you should be at the point where you can wear your hearing aids all day every day.
-By the time you finalise your hearing aids (decide you want to keep them), it will feel normal for you to hear.
+At first, you may find it tiring.
+Your brain will have to work hard to process the extra sound that it had forgotten about over the last few years.
+By the end of the first two weeks, you should be at the point where you can wear your hearing aids all day every day.
+By the time you finalise your hearing aids, it will feel normal for you to hear.

 Helping you adjust – moving from comfort to clarity

-Usually, we begin the hearing aid fitting process by working out how much sound you require to compensate for your hearing loss, then intentionally turn it down to keep the sound comfortable and acceptable.
-The goal at the first fitting is to get the sound comfortable, so that you can wear the hearing aids as much as possible, giving your brain time to adjust to the new sound.
+Usually, we begin the hearing aid fitting process by working out how much sound you require to compensate for your hearing loss, then turning the hearing aids down.
+The goal at the first fitting is to get the sound comfortable.
+We want you to wear the hearing aids as much as possible, giving your brain time to adjust to the new sounds.
 We then gradually turn the sound up over time.
-This gives your brain time to adjust to the sound, keeping it comfortable at the start and increasing the clarity over time.
+This process gives your brain time to adapt and change, keeping sound comfortable at the start and increasing the clarity over time.

-It is vital that you decide that you need hearing aids for yourself – because once you have chosen to improve your hearing, there will be a short adaption process to go through as you adjust to hearing again.
+You must decide that you need hearing aids for yourself.
+Once you have chosen to improve your hearing, there will be a short adaption process to go through as you adjust to hearing again.

 You are about to start on a hearing adventure.

-What will help me get to the point of readiness for hearing aids?
+What will help you get to the point of readiness for hearing aids?

-When you come along for your hearing assessment appointment, we will talk to you about your hearing loss, how it is affecting your life and your options to help with your hearing (if required).
+When you come along for your hearing assessment appointment, we will talk to you about your hearing loss and how it is affecting your life.
+We will present options to help with your hearing (if required).
 After this appointment, you will have time to think about and notice those effects as they happen in your everyday life.

 You will know when you are ready to take action.
 You will be ready to: